bhaptics/TactUnrealEngine4/plugin/README.md

    bHaptics webpage: [http://www.bhaptics.com](http://bhaptics.com/app.html)

 ## Changes
-* Minor bug fixes to android performance.
-* Improved Android UI examples
-* Added more modular examples for android UI
+* Revised code for launching the bHaptics Player.
+  * Addded a ShouldLaunch boolean to Project Settings to control whether the project should launch the bHaptics Player
+* Integrated 32-Bit support
+* Does not initialise web socket if bHaptics Player is not installed or running.

 ## How to integrate the plugin into existing projects
 * If you have installed from the UE4 Marketplace, you can skip this section and go to the ['How to use the plugin'](#how-to-use-the-plugin) section.
 * Copy the Plugins folder of the bHapticsManger project and paste it into either your project folder or into the Engine/Plugins folder.
-* You should now have the plugin source code in either Plugins folder, as well as blueprints in the Plugins/HapticsManager/Content folder.
 * Navigate to the Source/ThirdParty/HapticsManagerLibrary folder in the plugin, and build the HapticLibrary.sln found there.
     * This will generate the library and DLL files necessary to work with the C++ library in UE4.
+* You should now have the plugin source code in either Plugins folder, as well as blueprints in the Plugins/HapticsManager/Content folder.
 * For blueprint-only projects, in the case of any compiling errors, you may need to create a C++ class to generate the solution files for your project and rebuild the plugin.

 ## How to use the plugin